moorepants/learn-multibody-dynamics/angular.rst

    B.ang_vel_in(A).magnitude()

 .. note:: This result should be :math:`|\dot{\theta}|`.
 This is a bug in SymPy, see https://github.com/sympy/sympy/issues/23173 for more info.
+This generally will not cause issues, but for certain equation of motion derivations it could, so beware.

 .. todo:: Why doesn't this simplify to theta dot?
 I tried ``real=True`` on theta.